BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_09.md

 extend an analysis, or discovering a bug, only to realize your code will not run anymore.
 The secondary beneficiaries are your peers.
 Their ability to reproduce your work is the most immersive way to share your workflow and results.
-In short reproducible analyses both helps you and others build confidence in your prior results, and also helps future efforts extend the work.
+In short reproducible analyses both help you and others build confidence in your prior results, and also help future efforts extend the work.

 (understanding-the-audience)=